micans/pick/README.md

 is an expression that indicates the column named `foo`, the number 144 and the `add` operator.
 The result of it is the sum of the value in the `foo` column and 144.

+Advantages of this notation are (1) whitespace is not needed (often avoiding the need to quote computations) (2) the separation of types means there is no list of reserved words (operators can be added freely) and (3) the stack syntax avoids the need for grouping syntax such as braces or parentheses, again aiding brevity and reducing the need to quote.

 Each computation needs a name.
 It can be thought of as a variable name.
 If the computation is output as a new column the name will be used as the column name.
 The two forms are below, where (1) `newname` will not be output as a new column (but is still available e.g. for other computations or comparison)